rickxz/docker-django-mongodb/README.md

 $ cd docker-django-mongodb
 $ docker-compose up --build
 ```

-- To access Mongo Express, go to http://localhost:8081/
+- To access Adminer, go to http://localhost:8080/
 - To access Django, go to http://localhost:8000/

 #